emerald-dao/beginner-cadence-course/chapter6.0 (extra credit)/day2/README.md

 Now that we deployed our contract to testnet, we can interact with it in our terminal using the Flow CLI.
 Wooohooo!
 This is only going to get more complicated.
 I hope you all get super lost!

 Today things will be a little different.
-It's going to involve doing things together ;)
+It's going to involve doing things together.
+I'm not gonna give you all the answers ;)

 ## Interacting with our Contract